 A grantor can even spell out how the trust's assets are shared and spent:

-- A "spendthrift" provision can protect a child’s share from wasteful and unwise spending.
+- A "spendthrift" provision can protect a beneficiary’s share from wasteful and unwise spending.
 A grantor could even name an independent trustee to control the funds on behalf of the child.
 If properly drafted, the assets are off limits to the beneficiary's creditors, including any future ex-spouse of the beneficiary.

 - "Discretionary distribution" language may direct the assets even more specifically.
 Common examples include earmarking trust proceeds to cover health care expenses, helping to maintain a beneficiary’s standard of living, purchasing a home, establishing a business, or paying for an education.